Contact Us

 Analogue vs Digital Telecare – Summarising the importance of the transition

-In this article we have reviewed the difference in how analogue and digital telecare services work.
-We have acknowledged that analogue telecare services are becoming less reliable and how the transition to move to digital is crucial with PSTN network switching off in 2025.
+In this article, we have reviewed the differences in how analogue and digital telecare services work.
+We have acknowledged that analogue telecare services are becoming less reliable and how the transition to digital is crucial with the PSTN network switching off for most providers in 2025.

 Our Digital Telecare is here to support you.
 Learn more today!